xmos/xmath_walkthrough/doc/stage0.md

 The code specific to **Stage 0** is found in [`stage0.c`](TODO).
 There are two main functions involved in the `filter_task` thread and we'll take a look at each in a moment.

-> Note: Throughout this tutorial, code presented to the reader will sometimes
-> have any in-code comments stripped.
-This is done primarily for the sake of
-> brevity.

 Before diving into **Stage 0**'s filter implementation, there are several common bits of code shared by all or most stages.
 These are found within the